erajasekar/erajasekar.github.io/_posts/2017-05-09-does-school-kill-creativity.md

 > Imagination is more important than knowledge, because knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand.

-Also Arts provides space to make mistakes, learn from them and become better at that skill.
+Also Arts provides the space to make mistakes, learn from them and become better at the skill.

 ### The great innovation comes from the intersection of technology and arts.